MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

     > Important
     >
-    > Because the connection information for Azure AI services, including API keys, is stored in a configuration table in the database, the `azure_ai` extension defines a role called `azure_ai_settings_manager` to ensure this information is protected and accessible only to users assigned that role.
+    > Because the connection information for Azure AI services, including API keys, is stored in a configuration table in the database, the `azure_ai` extension defines a role called `azure_ai_settings_manager` to ensure this information is protected and accessible only to users who have been assigned that role.
 This role enables reading and writing of settings related to the extension.
-Only superusers and members of the `azure_ai_settings_manager` role can invoke the `azure_ai.get_setting()` and `azure_ai.set_setting()` functions.
-In Azure Database for PostgreSQL Flexible Server, all admin users are assigned the `azure_ai_settings_manager` role.
+Only members of the `azure_ai_settings_manager` role can invoke the `azure_ai.get_setting()` and `azure_ai.set_setting()` functions.
+In Azure Database for PostgreSQL Flexible Server, all admin users (those with the `azure_pg_admin` role assigned) are also assigned the `azure_ai_settings_manager` role.

-2. To demonstrate how you go about using the `azure_ai.set_setting()` and `azure_ai.get_setting()` function, let's configure the connect to your Azure OpenAI account.
-Using the same browser tab where your Cloud Shell is open, minimize or restore the cloud shell pane, then navigate to your Azure OpenAI resource in the [Azure portal](https://portal.azure.com/).
-Once you are on the Azure OpenAI resource page, select the **Keys and Endpoint** item under **Resource Management** from the left-hand menu, then copy your endpoint and one of the available keys.
+2. To demonstrate how you go about using the `azure_ai.set_setting()` and `azure_ai.get_setting()` function, let's configure the connection to your Azure OpenAI account.
+Using the same browser tab where your Cloud Shell is open, minimize or restore the Cloud Shell pane, then navigate to your Azure OpenAI resource in the [Azure portal](https://portal.azure.com/).
+Once you are on the Azure OpenAI resource page, in the resource menu, under **Resource Management** section, select **Keys and Endpoint**, then copy your endpoint and one of the available keys.

     ![Screenshot of the Azure OpenAI service's Keys and Endpoints page is displayed, with the KEY 1 and Endpoint copy buttons highlighted by red boxes.](media/11-azure-openai-keys-and-endpoints.png)

     You can use either `KEY 1` or `KEY 2`.
 Always having two keys allows you to securely rotate and regenerate keys without causing service disruption.

-3. Once you have your endpoint and key, maximize the cloud shell pane again, then use the command below to add your values to the configuration table.
-Make sure you replace the `{endpoint}` and `{api-key}` tokens with values you retrieved from the Azure portal.
+3. Once you have your endpoint and key, maximize the Cloud Shell pane again, then use the commands below to add your values to the configuration table.
+Make sure you replace the `{endpoint}` and `{api-key}` tokens with the values you retrieved from the Azure portal.

     ```sql
-    SELECT azure_ai.set_setting('azure_openai.endpoint','{endpoint}');
+    SELECT azure_ai.set_setting('azure_openai.endpoint', '{endpoint}');
+    ```

+    ```sql
     SELECT azure_ai.set_setting('azure_openai.subscription_key', '{api-key}');
     ```